ToastyBuns3939/UDAudioOrg/README.md

 ## How it Works

 * **PC Version:** Wwise audio often uses numeric IDs for filenames.
 This tool reads `.json` files (extracted by FModel from the PC version's `Events` folder) to create a map between these IDs and their descriptive event names.
-It also records the source JSON file(s) where each mapping was found, listed as paths relative to the **input JSON directory** provided by the user.
-Generating this mapping automatically creates a corresponding Excel file with a separate sheet for each top-level source JSON folder.
-The "Source JSON File" column in this Excel output will automatically wrap text to display multiple source files on separate lines within the cell.
 It then uses this map to rename the corresponding `.wem` files found in the `WwiseStaged` folder.
 It can also revert this process.

 * **PS4 Version:** The PS4 version's files may already have descriptive names within their folder structure.
 This tool can analyze **all** `.wem` files within a specified directory, listing their paths relative to the chosen root directory and indicating which ones appear in multiple locations.
 Files are categorized by common folder prefixes (Act\_, Ambience\_, Choices, Butterfly_effect_bank, Foley\_, Footsteps\_, Frontend, Generic\_, Global\_, music\_, Sequences\_, SFX\_, VFX\_, Wendigo\_).
 This analysis automatically generates a JSON file and converts it to a multi-sheet Excel file.

-* **JSON to Excel Conversion:** Separate functions are available to convert the PC mapping and PS4 analysis JSON outputs into more user-friendly Excel formats.
+* **JSON to Excel Conversion:** A separate script is provided to convert the PS4 analysis JSON output into a more user-friendly Excel format.

 ## Usage Guide

 Run the `main.py` script from your terminal.
 Follow the on-screen prompts to select the desired operation.

-1. **Generate Mapping (PC) and Export to Excel:**
+1. **Generate Mapping (PC):**

    * **Input:** Path to the PC version's `Bates\Content\WwiseAudio\Events` folder (extracted as `.json`).

-   * **Output:**
+   * **Output:** Generates `wem_mapping.json` in the script's directory.

-     * Generates `wem_mapping.json` in the script's directory.
-This file will contain a mapping of Wwise IDs to DebugNames, and for each entry, a list of the source JSON files where that mapping was found (relative to the input JSON directory).

-     * **Automatically** generates `wem_mapping.xlsx` containing the same information, with a separate sheet for each top-level source JSON folder.
-Each row will include the Wwise ID, DebugName, a list of **all** Source JSON files for that mapping (using line breaks and automatically wrapping text), and a column named "Group" listing all the Excel sheet names where that Wwise ID/DebugName mapping appears (using commas).

 2. **Rename .wem Files (Unobfuscate PC):**